-Level 4 Classes:This course suits people who have recently completed Level 3 or have acquired a level of language which means they can, for example, communicate simply about themselves , talk and write about what they do every day, and what they used to do, and can compare options (see level 3 key communicative and grammatical points for more detail).
+Level 4 classes: this course suits people who have recently completed Level 3 or have acquired a level of language which means they can, for example, communicate simply about themselves , talk and write about what they do every day, and what they used to do, and can compare options (see level 3 key communicative and grammatical points for more detail).
 In this class, you will develop your confidence to be able to tackle more situations when abroad or speaking to a Greekperson.

 In Level 4 we work at the A2 level of the CEFR (Common European Framework of Reference for Languages)*.

-Autumn Term duration 10 x weekly 2-hour classes, Tuesday evenings, 6:15pm to 8:15pm
+Term duration 10 x weekly 2-hour classes, Tuesday evenings, 6:15pm to 8:15pm.

 Communicative themes may cover: